Mariposa County, California

-Mariposa County (/ˌmærɪˈpoʊzə, -sə/) is a county located in the U.S. state of California.
+Mariposa County (/ˌmærɪˈpoʊzə, -sə/) is a county in the U.S. state of California.
 As of the 2020 U.S. census, the population was 17,131.
 The county seat is Mariposa.
-It is located in the western foothills of the Sierra Nevada mountains, north of Fresno, east of Merced, and southeast of Stockton.
-The eastern part of the county is the principal area of Yosemite National Park.
+The county lies in the western foothills of the Sierra Nevada, north of Fresno, east of Merced, and southeast of Stockton.
+The eastern portion of the county encompasses the principal area of Yosemite National Park.

-Mariposa County is one of only three counties in California that does not include any incorporated cities (with Alpine and Trinity counties being the other two).
-The county does include, however, 17 communities that are recognized as census-designated places for statistical purposes.
-It also has the distinction of not having any permanent traffic signals anywhere in the county.
+Mariposa County is one of only three counties in California that does not include any incorporated cities, along with Alpine and Trinity counties.
+The county includes 17 communities recognized as census-designated places for statistical purposes.
+It has no traffic signals anywhere within its borders.

+The Mariposa County Courthouse, built in 1854, is California's oldest court of law in continuous operation.

 History

+The county took its name from Mariposa Creek, named by Spanish explorers in 1806 when they discovered a large cluster of butterflies (mariposas in Spanish) in the foothills of the Sierra Nevada.
+Each year on the first weekend in May, residents celebrate the county's butterfly namesake at the annual Mariposa Butterfly Festival.

-Mariposa County was one of the original 27 counties of California, created at the time of statehood in 1850.
-While it began as the state's largest county, territory that was once part of Mariposa was ceded over time to form all or part of twelve other counties, including all of Merced, Madera, Fresno, Tulare, Kings, and Kern; and parts of San Benito, Mono, Inyo, San Bernardino, and Los Angeles.
-Thus, Mariposa County is known as the "Mother of Counties".
+At the time of statehood in 1850, Mariposa County was the largest of the original 27 California counties by area, covering over 30000 sqmi or about one-fifth of the state.
+It became known as the "Mother of Counties" because its territory was ceded over time to eventually form all of present-day Merced, Madera, Fresno, Tulare, Kings, and Kern counties; and parts of present-day San Benito, Mono, Inyo, San Bernardino, and Los Angeles counties.

-Mariposa County's original seat was a now-nonexistent hamlet known as Agua Fria (Spanish for "cold water"), about 3 miles directly west of Mariposa proper on Agua Fria Road, which runs from Highway 140 to the south, to the community of Mt.
-Bullion to the northwest.
-Charles Fremont moved the county seat to Mariposa in 1854, resulting in the construction of the Mariposa County Courthouse, whose grounds occupies an entire block.
-The historic structure is fronted by Bullion Street; Jones Street is to the rear, with 9th and 10th Streets on either side.
-The courthouse's likeness is on the Mariposa County Seal.
+The county's original seat was a now-nonexistent hamlet known as Agua Fria (Spanish for "cold water"), about 3 mi west of present-day Mariposa on Agua Fria Road.
+The county seat then moved to Mariposa in 1854, resulting in the construction of the Mariposa County Courthouse, California's oldest court of law in continuous operation, whose grounds occupy an entire block.
+The courthouse, fronted by Bullion Street with Jones Street to the rear and 9th and 10th Streets on either side, is depicted on the Mariposa County Seal.

-The county took its name from Mariposa Creek, which was so named by Spanish explorers in 1806, when they discovered a great cluster of butterflies ("mariposas" in Spanish and Portuguese) in the foothills of the Sierra.
-Each year, the first weekend in May, residents mark the annual arrival of migrating monarch butterflies with a "Butterfly Days" festival and parade.